faasm/faasm/README.md

 Where `/tmp/my_state_file` contains binary data you wish to be inserted at your specified key.

-## Zygotes
+## Proto-functions

-Zygotes are a way to reduce the initialisation time of functions.
+Proto-functions are a way to reduce the initialisation time of functions.
 They are a chunk of code that executes once and is then used to spawn all subsequent function invocations.
-The complete state of the function after zygote execution is duplicated for all subsequent function invocations.
+The complete state of the function after proto-function execution is duplicated for all subsequent function invocations.

-The zygote should be idempotent as it may be run more than once.
+The proto-function should be idempotent as it may be run more than once.

-Zygote code is marked up with the `FAASM_ZYGOTE` macro:
+Proto-function code is marked up with the `FAASM_ZYGOTE` macro:

 ```
 #include "faasm/faasm.h"